Skip to main content

 #

-I want programs to do the things they are intended to do, and to do them well.
-Emacs tries to be everything to everyone, and it is good but not the best at various things.
-The addage of emacs is a great operating system, it just lacks a solid text editor is sadly true - and using it to listen to my music, read my newsfeeds, handle IRC, and do everything was a bit much for me - it was good at this, but not the best program for the job.
+The meme of “emacs is a great operating system, it just lacks a solid text editor” is to a degree true - and using it to listen to my music, read my newsfeeds, handle IRC, and do everything was a bit much for me - it was good at this, but not the best program for the job.

 I wanted a terminal centric workflow and vterm ain’t it